How To Easily & Safely Catch A Snake & The Best Tool To Use

 We’ve had our snake grabbers for quite a few years and they’ve safely toted off untold number of snakes.

-With the snake firmly gripped within the holding lever, we can walk it down our long driveway and to the vacant pasture across the road and release it there.
+With the snake firmly gripped within the holding lever, we can walk it down our long driveway and to the barn to release it there.

 The snake simply crawls away – free to live out his life happily hunting mice & rats, which ends up benefiting us with reduced rodent populations to deal with.